CUTR-at-USF/otp-ride-hailing-analyzer/README.md

 as two variations.
 * gnss_log_2021_02_05_13_20_58.txt (Fetched as is from the app)
 * gnss_log_2021_02_05_13_20_58_beans.txt (Modified to directly map the headers to the model class)
+* Transportation_Network_Providers_reduced_records.csv (Reduced number of [Chicago TNC data](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p/data). )

 ## Build
 To build the application use `mvn clean package` command.
 This command will create a jar file (i.e., gnss-ride-hailing-analyzer-1.0.0-SNAPSHOT.jar) under the target folder.

 ## Run
 To run the application use `java -jar` command.
-Make sure to enter the filename as an argument
+Make sure to enter the filename as an argument.
+You can enter multiple filenames arguments by separating them with a space.
 ```
-java -jar target/gnss-ride-hailing-analyzer-1.0.0-SNAPSHOT.jar filename
+java -jar target/gnss-ride-hailing-analyzer-1.0.0-SNAPSHOT.jar filename1 filename2
 ```

 ## License